AlstonChan/Netflix-Clone/Docs.md

      }
    }
    ```

    Adding `"host": "127.0.0.1"` instead of `localhost` fixed the issues if you do not want to downgrade your `node.js` to version 16.

    **NOTE:** Having `"host": "127.0.0.1"` in auth emulators can cause error....

-3. Open a new terminal and run `firebase emulators:start --only firestore` or `npm run firestore` to spin up the emulator.
+3. Open a new terminal and run `firebase emulators:start --only firestore` or `npm run emulators:db` to spin up the emulator.

 **_[GitHub Issues](https://github.com/firebase/firebase-tools/issues/2379)_**